 Housing costs in McKinleyville are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, McKinleyville is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, McKinleyville isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in McKinleyville are a mix of both white- and blue-collar jobs.
 Overall, McKinleyville is a town of professionals, service providers, and sales and office workers.
-There are especially a lot of people living in McKinleyville who work in office and administrative support (11.49%), management occupations (11.30%), and sales jobs (10.49%).
+There are especially a lot of people living in McKinleyville who work in management occupations (13.19%), office and administrative support (9.84%), and sales jobs (8.66%).

 McKinleyville is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.